flipcoder/textbeat/README.md

 I wanted to track music in my text editor because I'm quite fast with it.
 The available options weren't good enough.
-This is my attempt at making a column-oriented, music tracker that works from a text editor.
+This is my attempt at making a column-oriented, music tracker that works from a text editor and includes an interactie midi shell.

 I plan to make a vim plugin for this as well to follow the song and hear individual sections (see integration.vim for temporary usage)

+Currently I test on Linux using the Helm softsynth

 ## Features

 - Implemented
-    - Numbered and lettered note notation
+    - Numbered, lettered, and roman numeral notation
-    - Built-in chords
+    - Built-in chord and voicing aliases
     - Velocity, Transposition, Vibrato
     - Note holding
     - Chord and Voicing support